Monday to Friday

 Silence: danger or advantage?

 One of the first things drivers notice when they switch to an electric car is how quiet it is, creating a comfortable and relaxing driving experience.
 Like the Renault Mégane e-Tech and its 10 decibels at 10 km/h/.
-This is a disadvantage, especially for pedestrians, who can't necessarily hear the vehicle coming.
-However, to counteract this, all-electric vehicles are equipped with an acoustic acoustic vehicle warning system (AVAS), which sounds when the vehicle is reversing or travelling at less than 20 km/h.
+This is a disadvantage, particularly for pedestrians, who may not be able to hear the vehicle coming.
+However, to combat this, all-electric vehicles are fitted with a vehicle acoustic warning system (AVAS), which sounds when the vehicle is reversing or travelling at less than 20 km/h.

 Adaptive cruise control

-Thanks to adaptive cruise controlthe driver sets the vehicle's maximum speed.
+Thanks to the adaptive cruise controlThe driver sets the vehicle's maximum speed.
 From there, the front sensor does the rest of the work.
 It tells the brakes to maintain this distance and modifies the acceleration accordingly.
 It also keeps the vehicle within the maximum speed limit set by the driver.
-ACC (Adaptative Cruise Control) is normally associated with a forward collision warning system, which is activated when radar detects a potential accident.
+ACC (Adaptive Cruise Control) is normally combined with a forward collision warning system, which is activated when the radar detects a potential accident.

 Blind spot warning

-It triggers an alert if another vehicle is approaching from an angle visible in the side mirrors.
+It triggers an alert if another vehicle approaches from a visible angle or not in the side mirrors.
 In addition to a warning alarm to alert the driver, a warning light flashes on the dashboard.
-This system also activates when the driver gives a lane-change signal, but vehicles behind are close by.
+This system is also activated when the driver gives a lane-change signal, but vehicles behind are nearby.

 Collision warning

-In addition to all these advantages, driving an electric car has other benefits:
+As well as all these benefits, driving an electric car has other advantages:

-• the weight and distribution of the batteries and the low center of gravity benefit handling, comfort and, above all, safety.
+- the weight and distribution of the batteries and the low centre of gravity benefit handling, comfort and, above all, safety.

 Also read → How does technology improve the professional driving experience?